Priyanshu-pandey1/Car_Price_Prediction/README.md

 This R² score means that the Lasso model can explain **87% of the variability** in the used car prices, which indicates a strong and accurate fit on unseen data.

 ---

-## 🚀 How to Use the Predictive System

-You can use the trained model to predict the price of a new, unseen car sample.

-1. Define your input data as a tuple or list containing the 7 features in the correct order:
-    ```python
-    # (Year, Present_Price, Kms_Driven, Owner, Fuel_Type, Seller_Type, Transmission)
-    # Example: 2014, 5.59 Lakhs, 27000 Kms, 0 Owners, Petrol (0), Dealer (0), Manual (0)

-    input_data = (2014, 5.59, 27000, 0, 0, 0, 0)
-    ```

-2. The script will process this data, make a prediction, and print the result:
-    ```
-    Prediction: [4.5]
-    Predicted Selling Price: 4.5 Lakhs
-    ```